 Whatever happens in Japan affects the world.
 So that means that you–the reader on Jamaicamocha will reap cheaper prices on luxury roasted beans.
 Want even lower prices contact us and we will make it happen.

-Avoid bad Jamaican coffee by knowing what’s the best Jamaican coffee from a ranking list .
+Avoid fake or bad tasting Jamaican coffee by knowing what’s the best Jamaican coffee from a ranking list .
 These are 100% Jamaica Blue Mountain.

-Avoid bad coffee by knowing great coffees and sticking to them.
+Avoid bad coffee by knowing great coffees and stick to them.
 Test brands you are not familiar with in small quantities and compare to established brands you know.